liwugang/filecrypt/README.md

             supported algorithms: [xor, aes], xor is default -t        thread num to work, range: [1 - cpu_numbers], default: 1 -D        open debug mode
+  -n        no delete files which have been encrypted or decrypted -o        overwrite when the target file exists
   -h        show this usage
 ```
 ## File encrypt/decrypt algorithms